-Resilience-building around climate change cannot begin if those who need it most are not recognized as participants in the efforts.
+Resilience building around climate change cannot begin if those who need it most are not recognized as participants in the efforts.
 A baseline understanding of the risks will drive community ownership success.
-For example, suppose those living in areas of high climate hazards, such as regions with a high potential for frequent flooding, are unaware of this risk.
+For example, suppose those living in areas of high climate hazards, such as regions with a high potential for frequent flooding, are unaware of this.
 In that case, they may attempt to settle their families and livelihoods in these areas.
-Awareness of climate change-related risks will also impact behavior, which will be driven by how much those at risk can control their settlement patterns and livelihoods.

-Expectation-building and education are also core parts of risk awareness.
+Awareness of climate change risk will also impact behavior.
+The behavior will be driven by how much those at risk can control their settlement patterns and livelihoods.
+Expectation building and education is also a core part of risk awareness.
 Expectations of what is to come can equip individuals with a better ability to cope with the changes that climate change will inevitably bring to their lives.
+One study found that perception of risk was observed to vary according to the individual's socioeconomic status (Twinomuhang et al., 2021).